Love Is Strange: Background and recordings

 The first recorded version of "Love Is Strange" was performed by Bo Diddley, who recorded his version on May 24, 1956 with Jody Williams on lead guitar.
 This version was not released until its appearance on I'm a Man: The Chess Masters, 1955–1958 in 2007.
 Mickey & Sylvia's version was recorded several months later on October 17, 1956.
 A second Mickey & Sylvia studio recording, recorded some years after, featured now-legendary drummer Bernard "Pretty" Purdie on his first paid session gig.
-Another early version was by UK singer Michael Holliday who recorded the song in 1957.

-The song is noted for its spoken dialogue section which goes as follows: